 OASAS stands for (NYS) Office of Alcohol and Substance Abuse Services.
 This government office certifies treatment agencies and individual counselors to perform Drug and Alcohol Evaluations and Assessments.

 Here is the OASAS Provider Directory Search page.
-You can go to that page, fill in your zip code or other location information, and it will give you a list of agencies that perform drug and alcohol evaluations.
+You can go to that page, fill in your zip code or other location information, and it will give you a list of agencies that perform drug and alcohol assessments.

 I refer many of my clients to OASAS-certified substance abuse counselor Anita McLeod, LCSW, SAP. ** Her assessments are extremely thorough and include urine screens.
 She also includes her reasoning for the recommendation she is making; her letters aren't just a two-sentence assertion that you do (or do not) need treatment.
 More importantly, Ms. McLeod is prompt about returning completed assessments to us in time for court - that is something most of the major agencies have not mastered.